Haroenv/ccna/index.md

 ## privileged EXEC Mode

 The privileged command set includes those commands contained in user EXEC mode as well as commands that configure operating parameters.
-[Privileged access should be password-protected](#passwords) to prevent unauthorized use.
+[Privileged access should be password-protected](#passwords) to prevent unauthorised use.

 To access privileged EXEC mode, enter the `enable` command from user EXEC mode.